tango-controls/tango-doc/source/glossary.rst

     device server
     device servers
-        Device Server is a program (executable) which is able to create :term:'device' of certain classes.
-To create d
+        Device Server is a program (executable) which is able to create :term:'device' of certain classes...

     device
-        Device is key concept of Tango Controls.
+        Device is a key concept of Tango Controls.
 It is an object providing access to its :term:`attributes`, :term:`pipes` and :term:`commands`.
-Device is
+Device is...

     attribute
     attributes